anngvu/batch-api-tutorial/README.md

-# Exxample to create dataset and use OpenAI batch API
+# Example to use OpenAI batch API for batch labeling or other batch tasks

 1. Convert publication metadata CSV into JSON schema format.
 Currently extracts only specified fields: Pubmed Id, Publication Assay, Publication Tumor Type, Publication Tissue, and Publication Dataset Alias.